randeep-k11/behavioural-discussion/README.md

    * Accept Feedback Gracefully
        * If my colleague or team still believes their approach is better, I remain flexible and open to trying it.
 Ultimately, the goal is the success of the project, not personal validation.

-6.**Is there comes a scenario where there is an delay of task and what way you have taken to improve your mistakes and what are the learnings from it?**
+6. **Is there comes a scenario where there is an delay of task and what way you have taken to improve your mistakes and what are the learnings from it?**
   * **Scenario of Delay**
       * During one project, we faced a delay because of underestimated task complexity and a lack of clear communication regarding dependencies.
 For example, a module I was working on         required input from another team, but the handoff was delayed, impacting my timeline.